benjaminkohler96/keysearch-scraper/README.md

 # keysearch-scraper
-A demo scraper for https://www.keysearch.co/ including login and reCaptcha bypass.
+A demo scraper for https://www.keysearch.co/ including reCaptcha bypass.

 ## How to run